diegoa-mg/diegoa-mg/README.md

   </ul>
 </div>

-Actualmente me encuentro cursando la carrera de Ingeniería de Software, con un fuerte enfoque en el desarrollo web y la creación de soluciones tecnológicas que generen impacto.
-Me apasiona transformar ideas en código y aprender nuevas tecnologías cada día.

-🚀 Actualmente trabajando en: Un proyecto de plataforma educativa desarrollado en HTML5, CSS3, PHP, JavaScript, Tailwind CSS y MySQL
+Right now I'm studying Software Engineering at Universidad de Colima. 📚 I'm working on a proyect of a platform made for educational institutions developed on HTML5, CSS3, PHP, JavaScript, Tailwind CSS and MySQL. 🖥️🏫/

 <div id="user-content-toc">
   <ul align="center">